rpenmatc04/geolocate/README.md

 1. For threading, set the MULTI_THREADED flag to true.
 There will be NUM_THREAD worker threads that will run API get requests and send emails.
 2. Async: Print and API polling can be done via async + await operations to not block the thread while waiting for response or sending emails.

-Note: While I have implemented threading and functions/classes for async polling and sending emails, the current code does not utilize these features due to the small scale leading to no major improvements (6 endpoints).
+Note: While I have implemented threading and functions/classes for async polling and sending emails, the current code does not utilize these features due to the small scale (6 endpoints).

 ### Findings: